 Floaty by John Himmelman

 When someone leaves a mysterious basket on grouchy Mr. Raisin’s doorstep, the last thing he expects to be inside is a dog—especially one that floats!
 What will Mr. Raisin do when Floaty floats away?
-This is the perfect lighthearted read-aloud for your first grade summer reading list.
+This is the perfect lighthearted read-aloud for your 1st grade summer reading list.

 Buy it: Floaty